: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : If elected, Buttigieg would raise the corporate rate, which includes small businesses, from its current level of 21% to 35%.[9]

-: straw man - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it. : While Sanders is supporting a policy to increase employee ownership in corporations, he's not advocating for communism or an end to capitalism.
+: straw man - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it. : Sanders is advocating for a policy to increase employee ownership in corporations, NOT for communism or an end to capitalism.

 : exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is. : Many economists estimate a wealth tax would raise only about 40% of what Warren estimates.[10]